International Extradition

 Pursuant to 18 U.S.C.
 Section 3181, international extraditions involve the delivery of an individual from the country where he or she is currently located to the country requesting the extradition for the purpose of facing prosecution or serving a prison sentence.

-In some counties, extradition does not apply to its own citizens or visitors for any reason.
+In some countries, extradition does not apply to its own citizens or visitors for any reason.

 Credit for Time Served While Awaiting Extradition to the U.S.